XYOracleNetwork-v1/web-developer.xyo.network-react/docs/sdk-guide.md

 The XYO SDK was designed to provide the developer with an easy tool to integrate the bound witness protocol with an app solution that wishes to address a use case designed for XYO.

+You will most likely interact with Bound Witnessess through an Origin Chain, which is provided by an XYO Node.

 Bound Witness Method Examples (Starting and Completing a Bound Witness)

 Android